 Another example that raises a lot of ethical questions is the creation of mini organs, also known as organoids.
 This is a technique where small organs are created in a laboratory.
 That way, researchers can test whether or not certain medicines are effective in a patient; this is also a potential substitute for animal testing.

-Several scientists published an article in Nature to inform the general public about a particular type of mini organs: the brain [link at the bottom].
+Several scientists published an article in Nature to inform the general public about a particular type of mini organs: the brain.
 Mini brains are currently being used by scientists to study disorders such as autism and schizophrenia.

 Consciousness of mini brain?